HMS Pyramus (1897)

 They displaced 2,135 tons, had a crew complement of 224 men and were armed with eight QF 4 inch (102 mm, 25 pounder) guns, eight 3-pounder guns, three machine guns, and two 18 inch (457 mm) torpedo tubes.
 With reciprocating triple expansion engines and a variety of boilers, the top speed was 20 kn.

 HMS Pyramus was laid down at Palmers Shipbuilding and Iron Company, Jarrow in May 1896, and launched on 15 May 1897.

-She served in various colonial posts, including in the Mediterranean Fleet in 1901–02.
+She served in various colonial posts, including in the Mediterranean Fleet in 1901–03.
 Commander Alfred Ernest Albert Grant was appointed in command on 2 August 1901.
 In October 1902 she was reported to be visiting Suda Bay at Crete.
+The following year she paid off at the station headquarters at Malta on 4 February 1903, and recommissioned the following day with a new captain.